ashupp/Streamdeck-vJoy/README.md

 # Streamdeck-vJoy
-Map elgato stream deck buttons to vJoy buttons.
+Map elgato stream deck buttons to vJoy buttons or axis.
 I created this project to use my Stream Deck XL with Simracing games.

 **Download and install from release tab**